Articles tagged with: Cashflow Model

 Its not 43-101 compliant

-I must caution that this type of early stage economic analysis is not be 43-101 compliant and hence can not be shared externally, no matter how much one might wish to.
+I must caution that this type of early stage economic analysis is not 43-101 compliant and hence can not be shared externally, no matter how much one might wish to.

 The early stage economic models can consist of simple one-dimensional tables using life-of-mine tonnages or two-dimensional tables showing assumed annual production by year.
 Building simple cashflow models may take only 2-3 days of effort.
-That is not an onerous exercise compared to the overall guidance they can provide.
+That is not an onerous exercise compared to the overall benefit they can provide.

 Note: If you would like to get notified when new blogs are posted, then sign up on the KJK mailing list on the website.
 Otherwise I post notices on LinkedIn, so follow me at: https://www.linkedin.com/in/kenkuchling/.